bbrzycki/setigen/docs/source/advanced.rst

 It is worth mentioning that while you can just inject signals into observational frames directly, real observations may contain real signals as well.
-By estimating noise parameter distributions from observations, you can generate synthetic Gaussian noise with similar noise statistics as real observations, thereby resembling real data while excluding real signals.
+By estimating noise parameter distributions from observations, you can generate synthetic chi-squared or Gaussian noise with similar noise statistics as real observations, thereby resembling real data while excluding real signals.

 To do this, we can use :func:`~setigen.sample_from_obs.get_parameter_distributions`: